Causal Transfer in Medical Image Analysis: Causal Transfer Learning

 \subsection{Counterfactual Inference}

-Counterfactual inference plays a vital role in causal transfer learning by enabling the evaluation of hypothetical scenarios to deepen understanding of causal effects.
+Counterfactual inference plays a vital role in causal transfer learning by enabling the evaluation of hypothetical scenarios, thereby deepening understanding of causal effects.
 This process can be implemented by utilising potential outcomes or by employing generative models to simulate counterfactual scenarios \cite{balke1994probabilistic, reynaud2022dartagnan} (see Table \ref{TableCIT}).
 The causal effect can be estimated as follows:

 where ATE refers to the Average Treatment Effect \cite{imbens2015causal}.
 Understanding these counterfactuals is crucial for assessing how different interventions or conditions may yield varying diagnostic/prognostic outcomes, particularly in medical image analysis.